InkedCat/Vault-Launcher/README.md

 # Vault Launcher

-Vault Launcher is a cross-platform desktop application built with Tauri, SvelteKit, and TypeScript.
-It provides a modern UI for launching and managing vault applications.
+Vault Launcher is a cross-platform desktop **Minecraft** launcher built with Tauri, SvelteKit, and TypeScript.
+It provides a modern UI for launching and managing Vaults (Modded Minecraft Clients).

+## Disclaimer

+**Important:** Vault Launcher only supports premium accounts.
+It does not and will never support cracked accounts.
+This application is designed exclusively to work with legitimate, properly licensed accounts.
+Any modification of the application to allow cracked accounts is not my responsibility and will result in legal consequences.

 ## Features

 - Modern, responsive UI built with SvelteKit and Tailwind CSS
 - 3D visualization capabilities through Three.js and Threlte
-- Cross-platform compatibility (Windows, macOS, Linux)
-- Deep linking support with custom URL scheme (`vault-launcher://`)
+- Currently Windows only (macOS and Linux support planned for future releases)
+- Microsoft Authentication via deep linking
 - Internationalization ready with Inlang/Paraglide
 - Dark/light mode support